 IDENTIFIER = RECORD NAME: ALPHA; LLINK, RLINK: CTP; IDTYPE: STP; NEXT: CTP; CASE KLASS: IDCLASS OF KONST: (VALUES: VALU); FORMALVARS, ACTUALVARS: (VLEV: LEVRANGE; VADDR: ADDRRANGE; CASE BOOLEAN OF TRUE: (PUBLIC: BOOLEAN)); FIELD: (FLDADDR: ADDRRANGE; CASE FISPACKD: BOOLEAN OF TRUE: (FLDRBIT,FLDWIDTH: BITRANGE)); PROC, FUNC: (CASE PFDECKIND: DECLKIND OF SPECIAL: (KEY: INTEGER); STANDARD: (CSPNUM: INTEGER); DECLARED: (PFLEV: LEVRANGE; PFNAME: PROCRANGE; PFSEG: SEGRANGE; CASE PFKIND: IDKIND OF ACTUAL: (LOCALLC: ADDRRANGE; FORWDECL: BOOLEAN; EXTURNAL: BOOLEAN; INSCOPE: BOOLEAN; CASE BOOLEAN OF TRUE: (IMPORTED:BOOLEAN)))); MODULE: (SEGID: INTEGER) END;

 Now I know why they call it the "Dragon Book", but this is another story.
-Still does this mean that the compiler has to use mutually recursive nested functions in order to correctly parse variant record types which themselves might contain a whole zoo of variant sub records, which themselves contain nested variant records?
+Still, does this mean that the compiler has to use mutually recursive nested functions in order to correctly parse variant record types that themselves might contain a whole zoo of variant sub-records, which themselves contain nested variant records?